Note: This is Lesson 19 of our Free Email Feeds & Speeds Master Class. Click here to learn more about the Master Class.

 - Tooling costs are a little higher.

 - Heat is a problem for dimensional accuracy.
 Flood coolant does a better job maintaining uniform temperatures.
 Heat can come from the ambient environment and also from chips being in contact with the part.
 Chips from MQL and Dry Machining are hotter than flood coolant chips.
+Check out our article on Thermal Expansion Calculator for more info.

 - Oil presents a greater fire risk than water-soluble flood coolants.
 You may want fire detection and suppression inside a machine enclosure.